 A weir at the tunnel G opening measures the inleaking amounts from this tunnel.
 The weir was taken in operation in January 2002-01-21 and is named MG0004G.
 The water from MG0004G is led to PG5.
-The pumped water amounts from Section I mentioned above was prior to to November 1, 2004, when the drainage of Section I was closed down, included in the rates from this weir station which is clearly shown in the diagram below.
+The pumped water amounts from Section I mentioned above was prior to November 1, 2004, when the drainage of Section I was closed down, included in the rates from this weir station which is clearly shown in the diagram below.
+The packer or tube failure of KA3573A:3 2006-04-18 resulted in an increase of water being drained from Section 1 due to the fact that groundwater in the rock got contact with the backfill in Section 1 via the borehole.
+Until the beginning of 2006 the trend was decreasing.

 The weir MF0061G halfway down tunnel F measures today the inleaking amounts from the first half of tunnel F, see plot of this weir.
-Earlier, until autumn 2001, inleaking water from tunnel G was led to tunnel F and weir MF0061G thereby to some extent explaining the high flowrate during that period.
-The inleaking water in tunnel J+ is included in the flowrate of MF0061G.
+Earlier, until autumn 2001, inleaking water from tunnel G was led to tunnel F and weir MF0061G thereby to some extent explaining the high flow rate during that period.
+The inleaking water in tunnel J+ is included in the flow rate of MF0061G.